CMU-313/improvingteamwork/README.md

 # Improving Software Engineering Teamwork with Structured Feedback

-This is the GitHub repository contain the assets mentioned in the experiential report as titled.
+This repository contain the assets mentioned in the experiential report as titled.
 This repository ensures a permanent link to all the documents mentioned in the report.

 1. [Teamwork Contract](/teamwork-contract.md)
 2. [Team Retrospective](/team-retrospective.md)